abhidp/tradingview-to-metatrader5/docs/Setup.md

 Step-6: IMPORTANT: Turn ON ▶ Algo Trading in MT5 Terminal

 Step-7: Place a trade on TradingView, watch it copy over to MT5 within milliseconds

+Step-8: Make sure the processes from Step-1 and Step-2 are running continuously in the background.
+Do NOT close any of the processes.
+If either of the processes stops, then trades will not be copied to MT5